rrovetto/Ontology-Development-Guidelines/README.md

 # Ontology Development Guidelines
 This folder contains documents that succinctly desribe methodological aspects for developing ontologies.
-They offer recommended guidelines and practices, which are also used for the projects contained in this GitHub account.
+They offer guidelines and practices, which are also used for the projects contained in this GitHub account.

 ## Summary
 A generic ontology development methodology includes the following.